Ovulation Predictor Kits (OPKs)

-Urine-based OPKs work by testing your urine to check the increase in the LH and this is something that happens only 1-2 days before you start ovulating.
+Urine-based OPKs work by testing your urine to check the increase in the LH, and this is something that happens only 1-2 days before you start ovulating.

 3. Salivary Ferning Kits

 Another way of testing is the use of salivary ferning kits.
 These consist of a small portable microscope which you need to use and analyse your saliva to determine salt-content.
-The salt content in your saliva goes up when more oestrogen is secreted.
+The salt content in your saliva goes up when more estrogen is secreted.
 The dried salt resembles fern-shaped crystals.

 The ferning is visible one or two days before you start ovulating or a couple of days after it.
 This helps you understand your most fertile window.
 At other times, the salt dries without any particular shape.